 If you notice any of the following rare but serious warning signs, stop using Antabuse and tell your doctor immediately: dark urine, severe abdominal pain, persistent nausea or vomiting, yellowing of the eyes or skin.

-There are only three reasons why you may be reluctant to try Antabuse.
+There are three main reasons why you may be reluctant to try Antabuse.

 First, because you're worried about the side effects.
 Although the side effects of Antabuse can be serious, they are rare.
 The side effects of relapsing on alcohol are common and serious.